-The deadline for applying for the University Recommendation is February 3, 2017 for students who are planning to matriculate into medical, dental or veterinary school in 2018.
+The deadline for applying for the University Recommendation is February 1, 2018 at 10 PM EST for students who are planning to matriculate into medical or dental school in 2019.

 Download the Application for the University Recommendation or email Mary Beth Davis, the pre-health advisor.

 - Currently enrolled as an undergraduate student seeking a bachelor's degree.

 - Alumnus/a with a bachelor's degree earned at Drexel and who has completed prerequisite science courses at Drexel.

 Submit a completed application for review by the University Health Professions Committee to the pre-health advisor by February 1, 2018 at 10 PM Eastern Standard Time.
 Decisions are made after the deadline as opposed to a rolling review process.
 The committee's decision will be emailed to applicants approximately three weeks after the application deadline.

 Sample profile of an ideal candidate for a University Recommendation at the highest level

 - BCPM Index (composed of all biology, chemistry, physics and math courses taken at Drexel and any other school) of 3.5 or higher